mattpiccolella/jQueryTalk/README.md

 });
 ```

-It is recommended that all the code that is wanted on a webpage be wrapped in this `document.ready` call, as it assures that all the elements we expect to be there will be there.
+It is recommended that all the code that is wanted on a webpage be wrapped in this `$(document).ready()` call, as it assures that all the elements we expect to be there will be there.

 <a id="creation"></a>
 ### 2.3 Creating New Elements